 Evaluation of the impact of weather data quality (spatial and temporal resolution, accuracy) on energy savings to determine adequate spatial and temporal resolution.
-The aim is to determine whether the costs of calculating more accurate forecasts (at a range of less than 4 km) exceed potential energy savings in buildings.
+The aim is to see if the costs of calculating more accurate forecasts (on a range of less than 4 km) exceed potential energy savings in buildings.
 A cost/benefit analysis of higher accuracy of weather data will be performed.

 Austrian Institute of Technology (AIT)

 Automation Systems Group Caverion Österreich GmbH

 bmvit (Austrian Ministry of Transport, Innovation, and Technology) in the ICT of the Future program